By Ashok Prasad, Founder, Niyyam

 Disclaimer

 Mutual fund investments are subject to market risks.
-Please read all scheme-related documents carefully before investing.
+Investors should read all scheme-related documents carefully before investing and consider their financial goals, risk tolerance, and investment horizon.

 Share this guide with your friends, family, and colleagues to help them make better financial decisions.